AyeCode/userswp/readme.txt

 * Add select all to add UsersWP menu items - ADDED
 * Allow admin to approve users having pending email verification - ADDED
 * Shortcodes for profile page individual elements for preview in builder like elementor - FIXED
+* Display states for UWP pages in page list table - ADDED

 = 1.1.1 =
 * Redirect not working after registration for auto approve auto login - FIXED